uc-cdis/guppy/doc/queries.md

 ### 4. Nested Aggregation
 Guppy supports nested aggregations (sub-aggregations) for fields.
 Currently Guppy only supports two-level-sub-aggregations.

 There are two types of nested aggregations that is supported by Guppy: terms aggregation and missing aggregation, user can mix-and-match the using of both aggregations.

 #### 4.1.
 Terms Aggregation
-Terms aggregation returns histogram for a single `field` an array of fields.
-It means for each of the `key` of the single `field`, what is the distribution of each element from the array of fields.
+Terms aggregation requires a single `field` for parent aggregation and an array of fields for the nested sub-aggregations.
+The sub-aggregations will be computed for the buckets which their parent aggregation generates.
+It is intended to show for each of the `key` of the single `field` in the parent aggregation, what is the distribution of each element from the array of fields in the sub-aggregations.

 Results are wrapped by keywords `field` and also `key` and `count` for that `field`, example:

 ```
 query ($nestedAggFields: JSON) {